joedski/musings/Java/Journal 2018-11-02 - Spring and Java Relearning.md

 ## On Spring and JPA Repositories

+### Query Methods

-The quickest option for basic queries is to just [write it out as the method name of your repo interface](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods), and the framework parses the name into its intermediate SQL, which then gets translated into the target native SQL.
+The quickest option for basic queries is to just [write it out as the method name of your repo interface](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods), and the framework [parses the name](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repository-query-keywords) into its intermediate SQL, which then gets translated into the target native SQL.

 Feels very JS-like, all this name-based automagic.